LucianoBatista/data-infra-demo/README.md

 ## Goal

-The objective of this project is to build the following infra-structure to allow you to **process and visualize big data**.
+The objective of this project is to build the following infra-structure using k8s to allow you to **process and visualize big data**.
 And also keep everything **orchestrated by Airflow**.

 ![big-data-infra](imgs/data-infra-demo.png)